-Canon 7D versus Canon 100D
+Canon 7D vs 100D

-Body comparison: Canon 7D vs Canon 100D
+Body comparison: Canon 7D vs 100D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is considerably smaller (35 percent) than the Canon 7D.
 Moreover, the 100D is substantially lighter (53 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the 100D does not feature any corresponding weather-sealing.

-|Canon 7D»||148 mm||111 mm||74 mm||860 g||800||YES||2009||1,699||discont.||check|
+|Canon 7D»||148 mm||111 mm||74 mm||860 g||800||Y||Sep 2009||1,699||-||Canon 7D|

-|Canon 100D (⇒ lft)||117 mm||91 mm||69 mm||407 g||380||no||2013||549||discont.||check|
+|Canon 100D«||117 mm||91 mm||69 mm||407 g||380||n||Mar 2013||549||-||Canon 100D|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 100D was launched at a markedly lower price (by 68 percent) than the 7D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 7D vs Canon 100D
+Sensor comparison: Canon 7D vs 100D

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.